Fooxly/Spotlight/README.md

 ## 🪄&nbsp; Customization

-While customizing the spotlight itself is only limited to the `isDarkMode` and `showRecentlyUsed` property, our results can also be customized.
+While customizing the spotlight itself is only limited to the `isDarkMode`, `showRecentlyUsed` and `showTips` property, our results can also be customized.
 Every result can have it's own icon.
 We have a library of icons which you can choose from.

 ## Future plans